Before following the steps described in this article, make sure that the basic autologin settings are in place:

 In case the machine is registered in an Active Directory, there is the chance that the machine lost trust with the AD - the AD does not recognize the machine.
 In order to resolve the issue, remove the computer from the AD and register it back again.

-Manually log in to the console session of the machine once.
+Manually login and then logout from the console session of the machine once.
 You can see the session that you are currently working on by running the CMD command "query session".